 With approval voting, there is no strong first choice or favorite candidate.
 That’s because the option to choose multiple candidates will potentially cause the defeat of your favorite candidate.
 This voting dilemma may encourage voters to simply vote for one candidate, essentially having no difference with a plurality voting system.
 For approval voting to be effective, you will need to encourage your voters to vote for all the candidates they support.

 Approval voting doesn’t always elect candidates with broad support.
-There is no rule stating that the favorite candidate will win.
+There is no rule stating that the favorite candidate will win when using approval voting.
 For example, a candidate with zero supporters could still win if the majority of people voted for them as a backup, giving the candidate an edge over candidates that even more than half of the electorate voted for as their first choice.

 Because voters are unable to distinguish between strong support and weak support for candidates on their ballot, voters may potentially elect a minority candidate that doesn’t embody majority representation.
 If you want to allow voters to be able to indicate strong or weak support for a candidate, you can use a ranked-choice voting system for your general election.

 Savvy voters who understand approval voting can form a strategy to ensure that their vote influences the outcome of the approval voting election.
 A voter's inability to distinguish between support for each candidate in approval voting leads to an incentive to vote strategically (rather than being sincere in their choice), putting voters on uneven footing.

 Approval voting is used in several privately administered nomination contests or internal elections, such as in political parties, learned societies, committee meetings, educational institutions, or corporations.
 You can use the election approval voting process to determine a new budget, pass a new bill, or elect a new party representative.